YU000jp/logseq-plugin-hierarchy-tool/readme.md

 1. [x] Added button to create a sub-page.
 1. [x] Added support for displaying a list of page tags and hierarchies (replaces the display of page tags and hierarchies in the page content).
 1. [x] Incremental Page Search in dialog that create sub-page
+1. [x] Shortcut to enable toggling of the pop-up

 ## Prior art & Credit